Lesson

 07 of 9

-🎯 IBPS AFO Preparation Strategy — Complete Study Plan
+🎯 IBPS AFO Preparation Strategy 2026 — Revised Pattern Study Plan

 Before diving into this strategy, read the IBPS AFO syllabus to know exactly what's covered in each section, and check the cutoff analysis to understand what scores you need.

 Critical Insight: Many candidates over-prepare for Prelims and under-prepare for Mains.
-Remember — Prelims score is NOT counted in merit.
-Your final rank depends ONLY on Mains (80%) + Interview (20%).
+Remember — Prelims score is NOT counted in merit, but the revised cycle still keeps mains + interview as the final combined-score pair.

 Preparation Timeline